KayleeMcLaren/KayleeMcLaren/README.md

 I'm a Software Developer with 2 years of experience in the **fintech** space, passionate about building scalable, secure, and user-centric financial applications on the cloud.

-Currently, I'm building a complete **Mini Fintech Ecosystem** from the ground up using AWS Serverless technologies.
+Currently, I'm building a complete [**Serverless Fintech Ecosystem**](https://github.com/KayleeMcLaren/Serverless-Fintech-Ecosystem) from the ground up using AWS Serverless technologies.
 This portfolio is a collection of interconnected services that demonstrate core fintech functionalities, from digital wallets to payment processing and algorithmic debt optimization.

 ---